-Storage, Retrieval and Handling of Human Bodies, Body Parts, Sections or Tissues
+Retrieval and Handling of Human Bodies, Body Parts, Sections or Tissues

-(33) Bodies and human tissues are only to be removed from storage equipment:
+- (42) Bodies and human tissues are only to be removed from storage equipment: - a. when required for the purposes of the teaching of Anatomy to students within medical/surgical/scientific disciplines, where anatomical examination is required; - b. to enable repairs, maintenance or upgrade of facilities; - c. in preparation for disposal; - d. to satisfy requirements of an internal audit; - e. to satisfy requirements of an external inspection conducted by an official representative of the NSW Department of Health; and/or - f. as otherwise required by legislation. - (43) An Anatomy employee must retrieve, or supervise retrieval of human bodies, body parts, sections, or tissues from storage equipment.

-- a.
-When required for the purposes of the teaching of Anatomy to students within medical/surgical/scientific disciplines, where anatomical examination is required (and where Anatomical Examination includes the use of cadavers for medical or scientific purposes and educational purposes connected with medicine or science) following receipt from the pathology laboratory, of virus-negative screening results for the specific UNE identified embalmed cadaver and/or fresh-frozen cadaver body part. - b.
-To enable repairs, maintenance or upgrade of facilities. - c.
-In preparation for disposal. - d.
-To satisfy requirements of an internal audit. - e.
-To satisfy requirements of an external inspection conducted by an official representative of the NSW Department of Health; or - f.
-As otherwise required by legislation. - (34) An Anatomy Employee must retrieve, or supervise retrieval of human bodies, body parts, sections, or tissues from storage equipment. - (35) When retrieving human bodies, body parts, sections or tissues from storage, the Anatomy employee must ensure that he/she adheres to all applicable safety procedures, and conducts himself/herself in accordance with the Anatomy Facility Code of Conduct.
-The Anatomy Facility Code of Conduct will be clearly displayed: - a. outside the entry to the mortuary and inside the mortuary; and - b. outside the entry to the Anatomy dissection room, and inside the Anatomy dissection room; - (36) Upon retrieving a body, body part, section or tissue from storage equipment, prior to handling any other body, section or tissue, the Anatomy Employee must ensure that the UNE cadaver identification number is firmly affixed to the body, body part, or section, or UNE cadaver identification number is correctly displayed upon the human tissue bin or specimen tank.
+- (44) When retrieving human bodies, body parts, sections or tissues from storage, the Anatomy employee must ensure that they adhere to all applicable safety procedures, and conducts themselves in accordance with the Human Anatomy Laboratory Safety Induction and Rules. - (45) Upon retrieving a body, body part, section or tissue from storage equipment, prior to handling any other body, section or tissue, the Anatomy employee must ensure that the UNE cadaver identification number is firmly affixed to the body, body part, or section, or UNE cadaver identification number is correctly displayed upon the human tissue bin or specimen tank.